 • Haitian law requires that adoptive parents are a minimum of 14 years older than the adoptive child.

 • No limit to the number of children already in the home.

 Timelines & General Process:

-• After referral of your child, both prospective adoptive parents are required to travel to Haiti to meet the child and go through an approximately two week bonding time with the child.
-You may then go home until you return to Haiti after the adoption is complete to bring home your child.
+• After referral of your child, both prospective adoptive parents are required to travel to Haiti to meet the child and go through a 15 day bonding time with the child.
+You then return home until the completion of your adoption when you return to Haiti to bring home your child.